Spacetrades/SpaceTrades/README.md

 ## Server:
 	/opt/spacetrades - Location of ST files
-	server - ~/.bash_profile command for ssh server login
+	server - ~/.bash_profile command for ssh server login Run -  npm update mup -g if Error OR Try again and it might actually work the second time *facepalm*
 ## Tasks:
 	Implement Hubot in some way
 ## Formatting: